Travelling With Pets

 - Pets carried in the passenger cabin (PETC):

 You are welcome to bring your small cat or dog with you in the cabin on our flights, as long as it can comfortably fit in its container under the seat in front of you without blocking passage to the main aisle of the airplane.
-Your pet/s may weigh up to 10 kgs, including the container.
+Your pet/s, including the container may weigh up to 10 kgs.
 Should you prefer this option, you are kindly requested to call our call centre

 Updated procedure for the carriage of PETC on our services :

-- This procedure is applicable only for small cats and dogs and not applicable to flights to/from the UK.
+- This procedure is applicable only for small cats and dogs.

-- Pets must be at least eight weeks old and must have been weaned for at least five days.
+- Pets must be at least fifteen weeks old and must have been weaned for at least five days.

-- Pets should be carried in an appropriate container/carrier that meets the minimum standard for size, ventilation, strength, sanitation and design for safe handling and must have a waterproof (leak proof) bottom.
+- Acceptable containers: Your pet should be carried in an appropriate container/carrier that meets the minimum standard for size, ventilation, strength, sanitation and design for safe handling and must have a waterproof (leak proof) bottom.

-- Up to two animals of the same species may be carried in the same container.
+- You may carry up to two animals of the same species in the same container.
+(Only applicable for pets travelling as Cargo).

 - The container must be big enough to allow the pet/s to stand up, turn around and lie down safely and comfortably.
 No part of the pet/s may extend outside the container.
 The pet must be small enough to fit and stay comfortably in its container under the seat in front of its owner.